axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/datepicker/README.md

 The intended use case is to easily convey external validation failure, e.g. when an application decides the entered date is outside a permissible date range.

-### width
+### width (has to be set as inline-style)

-String-valued `width` allows to override the intrinsic dimensions of the datepicker.
-Default is `100%`.
-Note that there is a minimum of `260px` if you use it inline.
+You can set the width of the datepicker with inline-style.
+It allows to override the intrinsic dimensions of the datepicker.
+Note that there is a minimum of `260px` if you use the datepicker with an input-field.

 Example values:

 - `90%`: Sets percentage value of width of parent element.
-- `400`: Sets px value of width of parent element.
-Note that missing `px` is added to numeric values automatically.
+- `400px`: Sets px value of width of parent element.

+Example native:

+- `style="width:500px"`

+Example react:

+- `style={{width:"500px"}}`

 ### label